Divina-s/DigiChamp/README.md

 # DigiChamp
-DigiChamp is an interactive gamefied web application designed to teach digital literacy to secondary school students of all academic backgrounds.
-# DigiChamp

 DigiChamp is a web-based, AI-powered quiz game designed to improve **digital literacy** among secondary school students across various academic tracks (Science, Arts, and Commercial).
 Through gamification, chatbot assistance, and a level-based system, DigiChamp makes learning digital skills fun, interactive, and accessible.